simple-login/website/content/security.md

 CAA provides a way for domain holders to reduce that risk.
 Without CAA, someone could potentially obtain an unauthorized SSL certificate for SimpleLogin domains that could allow man-in-the-middle hacks.

 All SimpleLogin certificates are issued by [Letsencrypt](https://letsencrypt.org).
-Which is a certificate authority SipleLogin trusts.
+Which is a certificate authority SimpleLogin trusts.

 #### Hardenize